danenftyessir/danenftyessir/README.md

 Hey there!
 I'm Danendra Shafi Athallah, but you can call me Danen. 😊

 I'm just starting my journey in the vast world of computer science at Bandung institute of technology.
-As a first-year student, I spend a lot of time seeking new challenges and opportunities to learn and grow.
+As a second-year student, I spend a lot of time seeking new challenges and opportunities to learn and grow.
 Every day is a new adventure in coding for me!